zktuong/kelvinny/README.md

 ```R
 library(kelvinny)
 ```
-The package contains a couple of wrapper functions for plotting in R, mostly revolving around the use of ggplot2.
-I will update the package as i start writing more. use ?functionname to find out more options that each function can take.
+The package contains a couple of wrapper functions for plotting in R, mostly revolving around the use of ggplot2 or pheatmap, viridis etc. I will update the package as i start writing more. use ?functionname to find out more options that each function can take.
+The plotHeat function has a small tutorial on how to generate some basic heatmaps.
+The other functions are quite specific to what i'm doing.

 ### plotHeat
 A shortcut to plotting heatmaps, provided the table you want to plot can be uploaded into R.